- Personal Tailoring

 Have fun letting your personality shine through.

 Are you a groom looking for the perfect wedding suit or waistcoat?
-Book an appointment with our travelling tailors and our stylists will measure, advise and order you your brand new custom made-to-measure garments.
+Book an appointment with our travelling tailors and our stylists will measure, advise and order you your brand new custom tailored garments.

 We regularly host trunk shows in cities around Europe and America.
 View the complete list of upcoming trunk shows here.